azinchen/nordvpn-ipsec/README.md

    * `openvpn_udp`
    * `openvpn_tcp`
  * `RANDOM_TOP`        - Place n servers from filtered list in random order.
 Useful with `RECREATE_VPN_CRON`.
  * `RECREATE_VPN_CRON` - Set period of selecting new server in format for crontab file.
+Disabled by default.
  * `USER`              - User for NordVPN account.
  * `PASS`              - Password for NordVPN account.
  * `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.